dribnet/purvs/README.md

-In the second picture I decided I wanted to go with vertical and horizontal lines since the pictures I'm using seem to be geometric looking.
+I just wanted to see what the previous picture looked like with the new code.
+However I think I'll keep it how it was.